jainasik/jainasik/README.md

 <div align="center">

-Passionate and self-driven learner **focused on full-stack web development** and problem solving.
-Like to building responsive web applications using modern technologies such as JavaScript, React, html. **Strong foundation in C++, Python, and Java**, with active interest in data structures, algorithms, and competitive programming. **I enjoy learning new tools, writing efficient code, and turning ideas into real, usable products**.
+Passionate and self-driven learner **focused on full-stack web development** and problem solving. **Strong foundation in C++ and Java**, with active interest in data structures, algorithms, and competitive programming. **I enjoy learning new tools, writing efficient code, and turning ideas into real, usable products**.
 Always curious, collaborative, and eager to take on challenging engineering projects.

 </div>